srikanthmanvi/conjode/README.md

 ```clojure
 [geode/conjode "0.1.0-SNAPSHOT"]
 ```
-Alternatively, You can close the conjode github repo.
+Alternatively, you can `git clone` conjode repo.

 #### Connecting to a Geode Distributed System